dudipermana27/unix-theme/README.md

 # Pterodactyl Unix Theme Installer
 (https://github.com/ClaqNode-Hosting/unix-theme)

-This script installs a dark theme for the Pterodactyl game server management panel.
+This script installs a dark & white theme, custom background and more! for the Pterodactyl game server management panel.

 ## Installation